 I mostly like to read science fiction.
-Right now I’m (re-)reading Speaker for the Dead as an audiobook.
+Right now I’m reading Blue Mars in audiobook form.

 I play a lot of chess.
 It’s probably the one thing I do most on my phone.
 I have an account on lichess.org and one on chess.com.
 For some reason, my Elo ratings are much different between sites.
 You should add me and challenge me to a game!

 In late 2019 and early 2020 (before the pandemic), I ran a couple of 5Ks.
 Here’s me running a 5K last January, just before the pandemic: